Chart Color Schemes

 The level of residential development activity in Cobar is very low in comparison to the average area assessed nationally by AreaSearch

-With population expected to remain stable or decline, Cobar should see reduced pressure on housing, potentially creating opportunities for buyers.
+With the population expected to remain stable or decline, Cobar should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development